Junaid Khan (Pakistani actor): Early life

 Junaid Khan Niazi was born on 2 November 1981 to a Muslim family of Pashtun descent in Multan, Punjab, Pakistan.

 Khan completed his early education (grades 1 to 5) from Divisional Public School and from Ibne Sina College Defence (Matric).
 After completing Matric, he joined FC College and later joined Mining Engineering Department of UET Lahore to pursue a degree in Engineering.
 During his third year at UET, while still being a student, Khan started his musical career.
 He was auditioned by former Call members and was chosen to be part of the band.
 Later Khan earned his Master of Business Administration (MBA) degree from Imperial College in Lahore.

 He, along with Khurram Jabbar Khan and Sultan Raja, were Call band members at that time.
 Later on Khan brought in two guitarists, Farooq Nasir and Usman Nasir, in the band.
 Soon the band released their first track, "Nishaan", which went viral on the internet and soon Call was amongst the mainstream artists of the country.
 Soon after, the band released their first music video of the song "Pukaar".

 Soon the band started performing live at various event throughout Pakistan and also internationally.
 Khan and Farooq Nasir composed the album Jilawatan and were recording at Xulfiqar Jabbar Khan's (member of the band Entity Paradigm at time) audio studio in Lahore.
-Later on Farooq and Usman Nasir left the band due to their personal commitments and Khan asked Xulfiqar Jabbar Khan to enter the band as the lead guitarist.
+Later on Farooq and Usman Nasir left the band due to their personal commitments and Khan asked Xulfiqar Jabbar Khan to join the band as the lead guitarist.
 The band completed the production of the album and Jilawatan was completed around 2005.

 Explaining his transition to acting which happened later in his career, he says that having an artist mother who's a gold medallist in Fine Arts, he himself indulged in artistic activities during his student days, namely drawing and theatre, the latter serving as base for his future as actor.

-Career
+Music career

 With Call

 Khan wrote his first rock ballad, "Sab Bhulla Kay", in 2005.
 The band released the album Jilawatan with the song during the same year.